4StepstotacklingtheGrammarCloze 1

 Tackling the Grammar Cloze

 Hello once again!
 I understand that many of you must be busy preparing for the end-of-year examinations.
 That is why in my post today I have decided to focus on tackling the Grammar Cloze section found in Booklet B. Most children may find this to be the easiest section to score in Booklet B. However, I hope the steps below will help you in scoring better for this section.
+At first glance it may look simple, but the blanks are carefully chosen to test a range of grammar skills.

 Grammar Cloze section in Booklet B

 Similar to the Grammar MCQ section, this section tests your knowledge of grammar items.
-The questions could be testing you on subject-verb agreement, (is, are, was, were), pronouns (we, ours, myself), prepositions (in, at, off), connectors (and, but, or) and phrasal verbs (put up with, drop by, broke into).
+The questions could be testing you on subject-verb agreement (is, are, was, were), pronouns (we, ours, myself), prepositions (in, at, off), connectors (and, but, or), and phrasal verbs (put up with, drop by, broke into).

-More often that not, some questions also test how well you know your word collocations.
+More often than not, some questions also test how well you know your word collocations.
 These are two or more words that often go together e.g. ‘take a risk’, ‘a round of applause’ and ‘make a difference’.
 Knowing such phrases will help you look out for clues in the passage that point to the answer.
 To help you understand word collocations better, I have included the links to two websites below.
 I find that these websites explain word collocations clearly and even list down many common collocations:

 The good news for the P3 and P4 children is that they are usually tested on pronouns and subject-verb agreement in two separate passages.
 This means that you can easily identify and target the area to work on in order to score.
 For the P5 and P6, all the components are tested in one passage.
 Therefore, you should polish up on your knowledge of all the above items.